BoucheDimitri/DimitriBouche_RemiDeTorres_ELTDM/README.md

 The project was develpped using Python 2.7

-The following packages are mandatory (version on my setup is in parenthesis but other versions should work)
+The following packages are mandatory (version on our setups are indicated in parenthesis, other versions should work too though)

 * pandas (0.21.1)
 * numpy (1.13.3)